runpod/containers/README.md

 The following dependencies are required as part of RunPod platform functionality.

+- `nginx` - Required for proxying ports to the user.
 - `openssh-server` - Required for SSH access to the container.
 - 'pip install jupyterlab' - Required for JupyterLab access to the container.